 Are you already a National Board Certified Teacher (NBCT) interested in the $25,000 incentive award program?
 Please see the CA NBCT Certification Incentive Program web page for more information.

-2022–23 California NBPTS Candidate Subsidy Award Application for teachers initiating the process of pursuing a certification from NBPTS when teaching at a school on the Eligible High-Priority Schools List after July 1, 2022.
-Application will be open September 2022 through January 4, 2023, at 4 p.m.
+The 2023–24 NBPTS Candidate Subsidy Award Application will open in September 2023.
+The application will be for teachers initiating the process of pursuing a certification from NBPTS when teaching at a school on the Eligible High-Priority Schools List after July 1, 2023.
+Application will be open September 2023 through January 3, 2024, at 4 p.m.

 Eligibility and Funding